-Kristie Sullivan, M.P.H., is director of regulatory testing issues with the Physicians Committee for Responsible Medicine (PCRM), a nationwide organization of physicians and laypersons that promotes preventive medicine, especially good nutrition, and addresses controversies in modern medicine, including ethical issues in research.
+Kristie Sullivan, M.P.H., is the Vice President of Research Policy with the Physicians Committee for Responsible Medicine, a nationwide organization of physicians and laypersons that promotes preventive medicine, especially good nutrition, and addresses controversies in modern medicine, including ethical issues in research.

-Ms. Sullivan coordinates PCRM’s efforts as Secretariat of the International Council on Animal Protection in OECD Programmes (ICAPO), a nongovernmental coalition of international animal protection organizations that advocate for policies that will reduce the number of animals used in chemical tests and eliminate tests that have non-animal alternatives for the Organisation for Economic Co-operation and Development (OECD).
+Ms. Sullivan coordinates the Physicians Committee's efforts as Secretariat of the International Council on Animal Protection in OECD Programmes (ICAPO), a nongovernmental coalition of international animal protection organizations with invited expert status at the Organisation for Economic Co-operation and Development (OECD).
 ICAPO advocates for the replacement and reduction of animals in OECD chemical testing guidelines and recommendations, which are used throughout the world.

-Before joining PCRM, Ms. Sullivan worked in the laboratories at the University of Michigan Occupational Safety and Environmental Health Environmental Laboratory.
+Before joining the Phyisicians Committee, Ms. Sullivan worked in the laboratories at the University of Michigan Occupational Safety and Environmental Health Environmental Laboratory.
 She also interned with the New York City Department of Health and Mental Hygiene, where she was part of a research team conducting the Staten Island Lung Cancer Research Project.

 Read more about Ms. Sullivan’s latest work: